kiddphunk/beatspixelscodelife.com/_posts/2011-09-25-aint-nothin-but-a-google-voice-thang-baby.markdown

 [(More on that below.)](#footnote)

-Around Christmas 2009 I got the urge to call up my Google Voice number and leave a message to see how well it would translate the 'a cappella' version of [*Nothin' but a 'G'Thang*](http://en.wikipedia.org/wiki/Nuthin'_but_a_'G'_Thang).
+I recently got the urge to call up my Google Voice number and leave a message to see how well it would translate the 'a cappella' version of [*Nothin' but a 'G'Thang*](http://en.wikipedia.org/wiki/Nuthin'_but_a_'G'_Thang).

 **The way I see it, there must come a time when not only will this be nearly translatable, but I will receive voice-analysis meta-data along with the transcription that will indicate that indeed, Snoop and Dr. Dre just left a message for me. **